 Previous research has not done enough to educate us about the effects on parents of having a child with SN.
 Among the research that does exist, it is often diagnosis-specific.
 For example, Johnston and Mash (2005) concluded that the presence of a child with ADHD results in increased problems with family and marital functioning (hello!), disrupted parent-child relationships, reduced parenting efficacy, and increased levels of parent stress.
 Some research exists that is more general.
 According to the National Mental Health Association and the Federation of Families for Children’s Mental Health (1993), parents who are caring for children with mental illness find it extremely difficult to get their own mental health needs met while trying to meet the mental health needs of their child.

-My knowledge and understanding of what it's like to parent a SN was previously restricted to textbooks, journal articles, and ultimately working with these parents as their therapist.
+My knowledge and understanding of what it's like to parent an SN were previously restricted to textbooks, journal articles, and ultimately working with these parents as their therapist.
 I have learned so much more because of my personal—not professional—experience.
 As a psychologist, I have to watch my tendency to practice psychology at home.
 In other words, I try not to treat my kids like my clients!
-The problem, however, is that my six-year old son has pronounced special emotional needs and the roller-coaster ride that is each day at home practically begs for a psychological intervention.
+The problem, however, is that my 6-year-old son has pronounced special emotional needs and the roller-coaster ride that is each day at home practically begs for a psychological intervention.

 The Negative Effects

 1. Parents of SN kids will inevitably resent their child at some point.